kanechew/Political-Contributions-Tracker/README.md

 ## FAQ

-For more information about the
+More about the programming methodology and source code - see the [TECHNICALNOTES.md](TECHNICALNOTES) file for details